theseanything/civilservicelgbt.github.io/_posts/2019-05-02-Civil-Service-Live-Video.md

+---
+layout: news
+author: Civil Service LGBT+ Network
+date: '2019-05-02'
+preview: false
+published: true
+title: Civil Service Live Video Clips
+excerpt: "This should tell you all you need to know about submitting a video for the Civil Service Live workshops."
+permalink: /2019/05/02/Civil-Service-Live-Video
+redirect_from: /Civil-Service-Live-Video/
+image: /assets/images/posts/Civil-Service-Live-Video-no-date.png
+image-alt: Civil Service Live Video
+---

-This will hopefully tell you all you need to know about filming for the Civil Service Live events.
+## This will hopefully tell you all you need to know about filming for the Civil Service Live events.

 If you have any questions please email info@civilservice.lgbt

 Please submit your videos to us by 8th May 2019